ALL FIRED UP

 WELCOME TO THE ANNE RIMBAULT POTTERY STUDIO

 Anne qualified as a potter in the late 1970’s, and besides a few years in advertising and some overseas travel, has been teaching and making pots in clay ever since.

-She's a member of Ceramics Southern Africa and has been teaching pottery for over thirty six years.
-She's been running the popular Corporate and Saturday Team-building Workshops for over ten years.
+She's a member of Ceramics Southern Africa and has been teaching pottery for over forty years.
+She's been running the popular Corporate and Saturday Team-building Workshops for over fifteen years.

-The All Fired Up Pottery Studio in Northern Johannesburg is easily accessible to all students.
-Whether you’re a first-timer, on a team-building mission, looking to buy a tagine, we'd love to help you.
+The All Fired Up Pottery Studio in Tokai Cape Town is easily accessible to all students.
+Whether you’re a first-timer, on a team-building mission, looking to buy a tagine or some unique porcelain, I'd love to help you.